Los Angeles Child Custody Lawyer

 - Rights of unmarried parents

 - Visitation and parenting

 How Is Child Custody Determined in California?

-In the state of California, courts are primarily interested in what is known as the “best interest of the child.”
-That means that they will determine child custody in a manner that will best suit the child—not the parents.
-They will also determine custody fairly.
-Keep in mind that courts do not favor the mother over the father, regardless of a child’s age or sex.
+In California, courts are primarily interested in what is known as the “best interest of the child.”
+That means they will determine child custody in a manner that best suits the child—not the parents.
+They will also evaluate custody fairly.
+For example, courts do not favor the mother over the father, regardless of a child’s age or sex.
 Similarly, courts cannot deny a parent custody simply because of a disability, religious belief, or sexual orientation.

 To determine what is best for a child, California courts will consider the following factors:

 - The emotional tie between the parents and the child